What is a blackhead? Blackheads are large pores that contain oil that has oxidized with air causing it to turn black.

 - Heavy oils (will suffocate the skin and leave it feeling greasy)

-- Sodium or Ammonium Laureth/Lauryl Sulfate (found in cleansing gels and is extremely drying and irritating to the skin)
+- Sodium or Ammonium Laureth/Lauryl Sulfate (found in some cleansing gels and is extremely drying and irritating to the skin)

 - Apricot kernels, or seed/shell powders (naturally made particles found in facial scrubs can scratch and irritate the skin causing bacteria to spread)